VanshPT/IntelliPaper/README.md

 - **⏳ Summary Generator:** Get a concise summary of any research paper in just seconds with our GenAI-powered summary generator, saving you valuable time.

-- **🤖 RAG-Based Chatbot:** Ask questions about your saved papers!
-(This feature is currently under construction.)
+- **🤖 RAG-Based Chatbot:** Ask questions about your saved papers To Intellipaper Assistant!

 - **🔍 Custom Search Engine:** A robust search engine built from scratch that retrieves research papers based on contextual relevance, using advanced NLP and IR systems.
 Our search algorithm ranks papers based on a hybrid approach using BM25 and Cosine Similarity to ensure the best results for your query.
 For more details, check out our Search Engine Documentation! 🚀 refer to our [Search Engine Documentation](SEARCH_ENGINE.md).